15 reasons...

 Blackgang Chine

 No family holiday on the island would be complete without a trip to the oldest theme park in England, and it's even great fun if the weather's a bit, well, English.
 The recently added animatronic dinosaur attraction is very well done - and the T-Rex suitably thrilling for younger children.
-Kids (and some adults!) will spend hours in Cowboy Town living out their frontier dreams...
+Kids (and some parents!) will spend hours in Cowboy Town living out their frontier dreams...

 To drink